gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/tetrix.rst

 - The TETRIX build system revolves around 32 mm aluminum :term:`c-channels <Channel>` and a 16mm bolt circle, on 16mm spacing (centers of the circles are 16mm apart).
 TETRIX is patterned along these :term:`channels <Channel>` to create many mounting options for building structures.
 - These channels have a tendency to flex and bend under load, often requiring reinforcement using multiple :term:`channels <Channel>` to maintain their shape.
 - While TETRIX :term:`channel <Channel>` is measured in metric units, the system employs Imperial (SAE) bolts and Imperial :term:`chain <Chain>`.
-This mix of units means that things often don’t quite line up how they’re supposed to, causing unforeseen problems.
+This mix of units means that things often don't quite line up how they're supposed to, causing unforeseen problems.
 - Additional tensioners are often required when using :term:`chain <Chain>` on TETRIX.
 - TETRIX :term:`gears <Gear>` and :term:`sprockets <Sprocket>` offer very limited options for creating ratios.
 The aluminum :term:`gears <Gear>` tend to grind away very quickly, especially if they are not supported correctly on both sides.
 - Tetrix parts generally do not have the best track record for reliability and longevity due to subpar material choices.